Using Bridging Finance for Development Projects

 You can secure a 100% bridge loan without a deposit, but the lender will need substantial security to agree to this kind of risk exposure.

-What are the Interest Rates on Bridging Loans for Property Development?
+What are the Interest Rates on Bridging Finance for Property Development?

 All bridge loans carry higher interest rates than mortgages.
 The exact percentage will depend on the lender and how they calculate the interest.